guopeng-jiang/Spatial_yield_prediction/README.md

 # Spatial_yield_prediction

-Predicting spatial yield using supervised machine learning techniques.
+Predicting spatial and temporal yield using supervised machine learning techniques.

+Cross validation and cross validation by years